Pages

 Hello Folks!

-As you may already know, I'm currently living in England and, as this adventure will last only a few months, I’ve had and decided to make the most of it.
-Meaning, I'm enjoying every single weekend to explore and visit new British cities!
+As you may already know, I'm currently living in England and, as this adventure will last only a few months, I’ve decided to make the most of it.
+Meaning, that I'm enjoying every single weekend exploring and visiting new British cities!

-Brighton is one of those places I've been crazy to go since I live in Europe, so for me, visiting this city was a dream come true.
-To my surprise, the place is more beautiful than I could expect, from the higgledy-piggledy bohemian lanes to the lovely pier, I fell in love with the city.
-Christian and I decided to hop on the train and it took us about 2 hours and a half to arrive in Brighton from Southampton.
-Usually, this trip takes one hour and fifty minutes, however, part of the rails were blocked that day and everybody was transferred to a bus.
-In the end, everything was fine and the rail company managed to drive us to Brighton Central Station.
-Thus, if the rail gets blocked whilst you're traveling in the UK, don't worry, they will find a way to solve the problem!
+Brighton is one of those places I've been eager to visit since I arrived in Europe, so finally getting to explore this city was a dream come true.
+To my surprise, the place exceeded my expectations; from the charming bohemian lanes to the iconic pier, I instantly fell in love with the city.
+Christian and I decided to hop on the train, and after about 2 and a half hours, we arrived in Brighton from Southampton.
+Although the journey usually takes only one hour and fifty minutes, there were some rail disruptions that day, but everything was sorted out efficiently, and we made it to Brighton Central Station without much hassle.
+So, if you encounter any disruptions while travelling in the UK, rest assured that the rail company will find a solution!

 A day in Brighton - UK